aws/aws-lc/README.md

 For a complete list of tested compilers see [tests/ci/Readme.md](https://github.com/awslabs/aws-lc/blob/main/tests/ci/README.md).
-If you use another compiler and would like to make sure we maintain support please open an issue to discuss adding it to our CI.
+If you use another compiler and would like to make sure we maintain support, please open an issue to discuss adding it to our CI.

 ### OS Compatibility